horovod/horovod/docs/docker.rst

    root@c278c88dd552:/examples# ...

-You need to specify these additional configuration options on both primary and secondary workers.
+You need to specify these additional configuration options on primary and secondary workers.

 .. inclusion-marker-end-do-not-remove